Q16. Do you think it is important for people to be involved in

 the poor to participate in elections”.
 Comment

-that these few men made.
+and regulations that these few men made.

 Q18.
 Government is responsible for so many different things.
 How it manages to do all this?